COVID-19 update -The Public Angling Estate is open except for Loughgall, Lower Conlig and Portavoe.

 Carrier bag levy

-With immediate effect, carrier bags used by retailers to deliver groceries directly via home delivery services will be free of charge.
+With immediate effect, there will be no levy applicable to carrier bags supplied by retailers to deliver groceries directly via home delivery services.

 Community transport operators funded by the Department for Infrastructure have been asked to suspend all Disability Action Transport Services and to significantly restrict Dial-a-Lift services to essential journeys only.